 All product and company names are registered® trademarks of their respective holders and do not imply endorsement or affiliation.

-Statewide Projects

-Awards & Subsidies

-Washington Talking Book & Braille Library (WTBBL)

-Prison & Hospital Libraries
+Statewide Projects Awards & Subsidies Washington Talking Book & Braille Library (WTBBL) Prison & Hospital Libraries Approximately \$1.37 of federal LSTA funding is received to support libraries for each dollar of state funding.

-Approximately

-\$1.37 of federal

-LSTA funding

-is received to

-support libraries

-for each dollar

-of state funding.

-Data from October 1, 2015 to September 30, 2016

-Visit www.sos.wa.gov/library for more information
+Data from October 1, 2015 to September 30, 2016 Visit www.sos.wa.gov/library for more information

-Impact of LSTA Library Funding: 45th District
+Impact of LSTA Library Funding: 48th District

-The King County Library received a Digital Literacy grant that allowed them to purchase several 3Doodler printing pens.
+The King County Library received a Digital Literacy grant, which allowed them to purchase several 3Doodler printing pens.
 They created a program called "IdeaX 3D Printing" and over the fall of 2016, they visited 12 sites around King County and had 17 programs.
 One special story happened in October 2016.
-One of the King County libraries hosted an Arts & Tech Festival and used the 3Doodler pens.
-They reported that the adults preferred using patterns that were provided (and made some fabulous creations) but the kids were eager to dive in on their own to see what they could create.
+The Redmond Library hosted an Arts & Tech Festival and used the 3Doodler pens.
+The adults preferred using patterns that were provided (and made some fabulous creations) but the kids were eager to dive in on their own to see what they could create.
 One young gentleman really knew how to push the envelope.
 The first day, with no guidance or instruction, he used the 3-D pen to print a functioning miniature windmill, only to return the next day and build a suspension bridge.
 The library may have lit the spark of the next big tech giant!